Friendship Style Quiz Result

 Who you pair well with

 - Another Anchor — rare, and one of the most peaceful friendships there is.
 Two Anchors can be each other's stabilizing presence in a way few others can.
+The conversations are unhurried and unusually honest, because neither person is performing steadiness for the other.
+If you find another Anchor in adulthood, protect the time for it.

 - The Encourager — Anchors and Encouragers often form deep, mutually-restorative friendships, because both are givers and both quietly need to receive.
+The Encourager brings warmth and articulation; the Anchor brings ballast and patience.
+Each gives the other permission to stop performing the default role.
+It's a pairing that ages well.

 Five small practices for The Anchor

 - Name what you're carrying.
 This week, tell one trusted friend something you've been quietly holding.
 Not as a crisis — just as information.
-Anchors often don't realize how much of their weight is invisible until they say it out loud.
+Anchors often don't realize how much weight is invisible until they say it out loud.

 A story from Sukie

 A friend of mine — I'll call her N — is an Anchor down to her bones.
 She has been the steady friend in three different friend groups across her life.
 People text her in crises.
 She remembers their parents' birthdays.
 The pattern caught up to her around 36, when she realized her own friendships were mostly with people leaning on her, and she had nobody she leaned on back.
 The fix took her two years and was nearly invisible from the outside — she joined a weekly writing group, made two friendships that weren't dependent on her stabilizing role, and quietly told two existing close friends what she had been holding.
 None of the existing friendships died.
 The shape of her social life changed in a way she could feel.
+Another Anchor I know — I'll call him R — found something similar from the opposite direction.
+R had always been the one his college friends called when a relationship ended or a parent got sick.
+After a long stretch of caregiving for his father, he went quiet for a season.
+Two of his oldest friends came looking for him, and the conversations that followed were the first in years where R was the one being asked how he was holding up.

 What the research says